 But most jurisdictions, including Canada, have since revised their laws to allow for patenting of algorithms, software, and computer programs.
 If you doubt whether it’s possible to patent your algorithms, then the answer is yes, you can.
 However, the algorithms must meet the eligibility criteria for patenting.

 Patent Eligibility Criteria For Algorithms

 IP laws in most jurisdictions, including Canada, consider algorithms and mathematical methods which are not eligible for patent registration.

 However, when the patent is applied tangibly and practically, it may qualify for patent registration.
 Below is a set of requirements that an algorithm must meet for patenting.

+a.
 Novelty and Inventive

 The first test for patentability is the novelty of the invention.
 In other words, it must be a first in the world and not be disclosed anywhere before the filing date.

 The inventive aspect of the innovation speaks to the non-obviousness of the invention, which means its steps and operation should not be obvious to an expert in the field.

 b.
 Technical Effect Requirement